graphql/graphql-spec/spec/Appendix B -- Grammar Summary.md

   - SourceCharacter but not `"""` or `\"""`
   - `\"""`

-Note: Block string values are interpretted to exclude blank initial and trailing lines and uniform indentation with {BlockStringValue()}.
+Note: Block string values are interpreted to exclude blank initial and trailing lines and uniform indentation with {BlockStringValue()}.